 As kids in goggles and elderly bathrobe-d gentlemen move to and from the hotel pool, those with bookings wait for someone to grant access to the world’s most celebrated dining experience.
 When a smiling host appears, the door is electronically unlocked and these lucky few make their way up a dark, gently sloping corridor.
 At the end of the corridor, another door, and The Fat Duck.

 Strictly speaking, The Fat Duck Melbourne.
 But given the entire operation has been relocated from the restaurant’s UK home, it’s as close to the genuine article as most of us are likely to get.
 And that’s bearing in mind that most of us won’t even get this far.

 At its temporary Melbourne home, space is not an issue.
-The Fat Duck might not allow guests to peek behind the wizard’s curtain, but they can assume that in the Crown kitchen, chefs aren’t nipping across the road to grab a few extra gold watches for the mock turtle soup.
+The Fat Duck might not allow guests to peek behind the wizard’s curtain, but they can assume that in the Crown kitchen, chefs aren’t nipping across the road to grab the gold watches for the mock turtle soup.

 Aside from a few quirks, the dining room looks and feels like that of many top-end restaurants.
 Tablecloths are white and the carpet is heavy and reassuring.
 So is the furniture.
 This is a good thing, as once seated you will spend the better part of five hours in these chairs.
 The distance between tables is vast, discouraging rubbernecking or eavesdropping on fellow guests.
 There is no music.
 In short, there is very little to distract from what is about to happen in front of you.